-- a) the fee for the Management Company, which is part of a flat fee, plus statutory value added tax as applicable, calculated based on the net asset value calculated daily (see Article 5 of the Management Regulations) and payable at the end of each quarter, in accordance with the annex to the Sales Prospectus entitled "Fund overview"; - b) the fee for the Portfolio Manager, which is part of a flat fee, plus statutory value added tax as applicable, calculated based on the net asset value calculated daily (see Article 5 of the Management Regulations) and payable at the end of each quarter, in accordance with the annex to the Sales Prospectus entitled "Fund overview"; - c) the fee for the Depositary, which is part of a flat fee, plus statutory value added tax as applicable, calculated based on the net asset value calculated daily (see Article 5 of the Management Regulations) and payable at the end of each month, as well as its handling charges and customary bank charges in accordance with the annex to the

-Sales Prospectus entitled "Fund overview";
+- a) the fee for the Management Company, which is part of a flat fee, plus statutory value added tax as applicable, calculated based on the net asset value calculated daily (see Article 5 of the Management Regulations) and payable at the end of each quarter, in accordance with the annex to the Sales Prospectus entitled "Fund overview"; - b) the fee for the Portfolio Manager, which is part of a flat fee, plus statutory value added tax as applicable, calculated based on the net asset value calculated daily (see Article 5 of the Management Regulations) and payable at the end of each quarter, in accordance with the annex to the Sales Prospectus entitled "Fund overview"; - c) the fee for the Depositary, which is part of a flat fee, plus statutory value added tax as applicable, calculated based on the net asset value calculated daily (see Article 5 of the Management Regulations) and payable at the end of each month, as well as its handling charges and customary bank charges in accordance with the annex to the Sales Prospectus entitled "Fund overview"; - d) a normal market fee for the Registrar and Transfer Agent, which is part of a flat fee, plus statutory value added tax as applicable, in accordance with the annex to the Sales Prospectus entitled "Fund overview"; - e) a normal market fee for distributors and paying and information agents; - f) taxes and duties levied on the assets of the Fund, its earnings and expenses, and charged to the Fund; - g) taxes in connection with the management; - h) costs and expenses in connection with managing and distributing the Fund; - i) documentation costs and expenses such as the preparation, printing, publication and distribution of the prospectus, the key information documents or other offering documents and the financial statements, reports to unitholders and other documents provided to unitholders;

-- d) a normal market fee for the Registrar and Transfer Agent, which is part of a flat fee, plus statutory value added tax as applicable; - e) a normal market fee for distributors and paying and information agents; - f) taxes and duties levied on the assets of the Fund, its earnings and expenses, and charged to the Fund; - g) taxes in connection with the management; - h) costs and expenses in connection with managing and distributing the Fund; - i) a normal market payment for the provision of services which generate additional income for the investment fund; - j) costs incurred by the Management Company or the Depositary for legal advice when acting in the interests of the investors of the Fund; - k) auditor fees; - l) costs of performance analyses and other special reports; - m) the Management Company may make use of the services of third parties for the management of collateral for derivative transactions.
+- j) all costs incurred in registering the Fund with any governmental or regulatory authority, as well as the costs of maintaining the registration of the Fund with such governmental or regulatory authorities and the costs of listing and maintaining the listing of units on a stock exchange; - k) a normal market payment for the provision of services which generate additional income for the investment fund; - l) costs incurred by the Management Company or the Depositary for legal advice when acting in the interests of the investors of the Fund; - m) auditor fees; - n) costs of an investment committee, where applicable; - o) costs of performance analyses and other special reports; - p) the Management Company may make use of the services of third parties for the management of collateral for derivative transactions.
 The Management Company has the right to charge a fee in respect of the assets of the Fund or of one or more unit classes.
-This fee shall not be covered by the flat fee and shall consequently be additionally charged to the Fund's assets by the Management Company; - n) all other costs associated with implementing regulatory requirements; - o) costs incurred for the exercising of voting rights. - p) documentation costs and expenses such as the preparation, printing, publication and distribution of the prospectus, the key information documents or other offering documents and the financial statements, reports to unitholders and other documents provided to unitholders; - q) all costs incurred in registering the Fund with any governmental or regulatory authority, as well as the costs of maintaining the registration of the Fund with such governmental or regulatory authorities and the costs of listing and maintaining the listing of units on a stock exchange; - r) costs of dissolution and liquidation of the Fund - s) For the management of collateral for derivative transactions, the Management Company has the right to charge a fee to the assets of the Fund or the assets of the sub-fund [or one or more unit classes].
-These fees are not covered by the management fee and are therefore also charged to the Fund or sub-fund by the Management Company. - t) Costs and fees that may be incurred in connection with the acquisition and/or use or mention of a benchmark or financial index; - u) Reporting costs of the Fund and its sub-funds and the costs and fees of additional investor reporting
+This fee shall not be covered by the flat fee and shall consequently be additionally charged to the Fund's assets by the Management Company; - q) all other costs associated with implementing regulatory requirements; - r) costs incurred for the exercising of voting rights; - s) costs of dissolution and liquidation of the Fund; - t) costs and fees that may be incurred in connection with the acquisition and/or use or mention of a benchmark or financial index; - u) reporting costs of the Fund and its sub-funds and the costs and fees of additional investor reporting. - v) In cases where the Fund receives compensation in the context of class actions, the Management Company may collect a fee of up to 5% of that amount.